Sitting beside a small campfire, Kaidus wordlessly stared at the silver ring in his hand while thinking about his family.

 With another infusion of mana, he began the second phase of the healing process.
 It was something he had never dreamt he could do, and had kept it secret ever since finding out about it.

-The beast began thrashing as if in pain and sunk its mouth into his forearm.
+The beast began thrashing as if in pain and sunk its mouth into his forearm again.
 Bearing the pain, he watched as bones burst forth from the scarred stubs—where its wings had been torn off—forking into long lanky structures.
 Around the bones, flaps of skin started forming, growing in length and conglomerating into leathery transparent wings.
 Within moments, three pairs of dusky wings were unfurling and stretching into the air, and the serpent settled down, releasing his arm.

 Surprised, the beast instinctively began flapping its newly regenerated wings.
 With each beat, the weight on his hand lessened.